birdoptera/S4B_Final_Project/README.md

 We created a script in R as part of our final project for the S4B.
-This script will allow you to download the occurence data for a taxa and use climactic models to estimate current niche and predict how these will change in the future as a result of climate change.
+This script will allow you to download the occurrence data for a taxon and use climactic models to estimate current niche and predict how these will change in the future as a result of climate change.

 Please note: in its current state, this script will only work for species distributions within the continental US.